bagasjs/prison-riddle/README.md

 # Prison Riddle Simulation Program
 A simple program of mine that simulate the cool answer from this riddle.
-You can look at the riddle and the answer first in here: (The Riddle That Seems Impossible Even If You Know The Answer)["https://www.youtube.com/watch?v=iSNsgj1OCLA&pp=ugMICgJpZBABGAHKBRhwcmlzb24gcmlkZGxlIHZlcml0YXNpdW0%3D"]
+You can look at the riddle and the answer first in here: [The Riddle That Seems Impossible Even If You Know The Answer]("https://www.youtube.com/watch?v=iSNsgj1OCLA&pp=ugMICgJpZBABGAHKBRhwcmlzb24gcmlkZGxlIHZlcml0YXNpdW0%3D")